 Across two trips (November and April ’16) I read up on diners and classic NYC eating and attempted to visit as many as I could compatibly with having to work weekdays in our Midtown office.
 I visited again in 2019, then the pandemic struck and I paused my NY trips.
-Finally, in May 2022 we went back for more!
+Finally, in May 2022 and 2023 we went back for more!

 Sadly, between COVID and change in people’s tastes, so many diners have closed.
-I have moved two of those I had been lucky enough to visit in a separate section at the end of the post, Gone but not forgotten.
+I have moved those I had been lucky enough to visit in a separate section at the end of the post, Gone but not forgotten.
 I fear more will move there with time, but for now, enjoy the post below with a few recent additions!

 Not sure why, but I feel these (disappearing) diners are something very specific to American culture and hold almost an exotic feel for me, memories of by-gone eras, with greasy counters, refilled coffee cups and all walks of life passing through their walls.
 Edward Hopper’s stunning painting Nighthawks is perhaps the most iconic depiction of such tradition.

 Here is my list of diners, by no means exhaustive – there are still a few I hope to visit at some point, before they get closed down.
 I missed out on Market Diner, which closed before I could visit, amongst others.

 This wonderful piece reopened in 2018 as a more fancy eatery, but I can share memories from having dined here various times back in November 2016.
 The interior is magnificently original with stainless steel frame, a long counter with leather stools and booths and tables for larger parties.